 Elected in 2010 as a Bernalillo County Commissioner she hit the ground running, leading efforts to bring more transparency and accountability to county government and sponsoring new ethics standards for county officeholders, contractors, and staff.

 Michelle formerly served as President and co-founder of the Delta Consulting Group, a small business that oversees New Mexico’s Health Insurance Pool and helps to provide access to health insurance coverage to New Mexico residents who have been denied health insurance.

-Michelle was married to her college sweetheart, Greg, for 22 years before his sudden passing in 2004, leaving Michelle as a newly single mother of two teenage girls, Taylor and Erin.
+Michelle was married to her college sweetheart, Greg, for 22 years before his sudden passing in 2004, leaving Michelle as a newly single mother of two-then teenage girls, Taylor and Erin.

 Friends, colleagues and business associates all agree that Michelle’s energy, dedication and advocacy for the people make her the best candidate for New Mexico’s First Congressional district.
 Her plan will cut taxes for the middle class and small businesses, invest in renewable energy, and upgrade New Mexico’s critical infrastructure.
 She will stand fast to protect and improve Social Security and Medicare to make sure America never breaks its promise to our citizens.